benrandoing20/benrandoing20.github.io/src/data/graphs/README.md

 ### Organization
 1. Keep the root category at layer 0
-2. Main topics at layer 1
+2. Main categories at layer 1
-3. Concepts at layer 2
+3. Subcategories and concepts at layer 2
 4. Companies/resources/blogs at layer 3+

 ### Connections